pschool-in/curriculum/content/general-knowledge/gk-2.md

 Drag and drop the words at proper place

 ```
-The state animal for Gujarat is *Asiatic Lion*
+The state animal of Gujarat is *Asiatic Lion*
-The state animal for Haryana is *Blackbuck*.
+The state animal of Haryana is *Blackbuck*.
-The state animal for Himachal Pradesh is * Snow Leopard*.
+The state animal of Himachal Pradesh is * Snow Leopard*.
-The state animal for Jammu and Kashmir is *Hangul*.
+The state animal of Jammu and Kashmir is *Hangul*.
-The state animal for Jharkhand is *Elephant*.
+The state animal of Jharkhand is *Elephant*.
 ```

 ## Fill in the blanks (Using Options)